will1410/1711training/staff-client/search.md

 The search results pages have always included a pagination bar at the bottom of the page.
 It will now be repositioned so that it appears at the top and the bottom of the search results.

-Both pagination bars will also now include a "Last" button.
+Both pagination bars will also now include a "Last" button which will take you to the last page of the results.

-17.05:
+Current version:

 ![Pagination bar - 17.05](../.gitbook/assets/1711-160.search.jpg)

-17.11:
+New version:

 ![Pagination bar - 17.11](../.gitbook/assets/1711-170.search.jpg)

 ***

 ## Toolbar changes

 There are several changes to the toolbar in the search results.
+Here are some screenshots to compare.

-17.05:
+Current version:

 ![Toolbar - 17.05](../.gitbook/assets/1711-180.toolbar.jpg)

-17.11:
+New version:

 ![Toolbar - 17.05](../.gitbook/assets/1711-190.toolbar.jpg)

 ### Add to

 The add to cart/list dropdown has changed.
-The new version will have separate buttons for the cart and lists instead of the dropdown.
+The new version will have separate buttons for the cart and lists instead of the single dropdown that we now have.

 ![Add to cart/list](../.gitbook/assets/1711-200.toolbar.jpg)

-The "Add to list" dropdown appears once you click on the button and the items are automatically saved to the list you select.
+The "Add to list" dropdown which allows you to choose which list to add to will appear once you click on the button and the items are automatically saved to the list you select.

 ![Add to cart/list](../.gitbook/assets/1711-210.toolbar.jpg)

 ### Sort

 The dropdown to change the sort order is now also styled as a button.
+To change the sort order in the new version you click the button and then select the new sorting preference from the dropdown that appears.

-17.05:
+Current version:

 ![Sort by - 17.05](../.gitbook/assets/1711-220.toolbar.jpg)

-17.11:
+New version:

 ![Sort - 17.11](../.gitbook/assets/1711-230.toolbar.jpg)